rucio/rucio/doc/source/monitoring.rst

 5) Create Kibana dashboards based on the imported messages.

-A set of pre-defined dashboards can be found `here <https://github.com/feipengsy/rucio-monitoring/tree/master/kibana/visualization>`__. in Jason format which could be imported to Kibana directly.
+A set of pre-defined dashboards can be found `here <https://github.com/rucio/rucio/tree/master/tools/monitoring/visualization>`__. in json format which could be imported to Kibana directly.
 But you may have to resolve different UUIDs in Kibana.

 -----------------
 Access monitoring